 In general, Western consumers have developed a desire to buy luxury goods.
-When a marketing team presents a product as less tangible to those with budgets, they become more desirable for everyone to have.
+When a marketing team presents a product as less tangible to those with budgets, it become more desirable for everyone to have.

 Our perception of price also catches us out when it comes to these marketing terms.
-People generally view a higher price as meaning that the product is more valuable and is made with a higher quality of ingredient or ingredient, even if that isn’t true.
+People generally view a higher price as meaning that the product is more valuable and is made with a higher quality of ingredient or ingredients, even if that isn’t true.

 There have been quite a few studies done on the effect of this perception.
 If it involves a food or drinks trial where the samples only differ by price, consumers will say that the more costly of the two tastes better.
 The brain does perceive the samples as tasting better because of a pricing bias.